Batik: Etymology

-The English word batik is borrowed from Javanese bathik (Javanese script: ꦧꦛꦶꦏ꧀, Pegon: باتيق).
+The English word batik is borrowed from Javanese bathik (Javanese script: ꦧꦛꦶꦏ꧀, Pegon: باطيء).
 (Note: /jv/; /id/) English dictionaries tend to define batik as a general dyeing technique, meaning that cloths with similar methods of production but culturally unrelated to Javanese batik may be labelled as batik in English.
 (Note: It is also Javanese terms that are often used in English sources to discuss batik cloths and techniques) Robert Blust traces the Javanese word as a reflex of Proto-Austronesian *batik and its doublet *beCik which means decorations and patterns in general.
 (Note: Some sources claim that the term is a contraction of two Javanese words amba 'to write' and titik 'dots' or some other variations, but invariably these claims do not have clear source and is more akin to folk derived backronym.)
 In Java, the word is only attested in sources post dating the Hindu–Buddhist period, from the 16th century onward.
-(Note: Only the term tulis warna, surmised to be similar with modern batik tulis production technique, has been attested in pre-Islamic Javanese sources) Outside of Java, the word first appears in a 1641 merchant ship's bill of lading as batick.
+(Note: Only the term tulis warna, surmised to be similar to the modern batik tulis production technique, has been attested in pre-Islamic Javanese sources) Outside of Java, the word first appears in a 1641 merchant ship's bill of lading as batick.
 The term and technique came to wider public notice beyond Southeast Asia following Thomas Stamford Raffles's description of batik process in his 1817 book The History of Java.
 Colonial era Dutch sources record the word in various spellings, such as mbatik, mbatek, batik, and batek.